colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 As I review various old journal entries, I could see that this was definitely a theme I was going through (See [here](https://journal.jinnzhong.com/shopping-paralysis/), [here](https://journal.jinnzhong.com/reaching-end-of-rope/), and [here](https://journal.jinnzhong.com/misery/).)

 For me, as well, I was also beginning to question all my hobbies.
 Especially since I wasn't so much _doing_ hobbies so much as shopping, ranking, and collecting things in my hobbies in-between and during client meetings.
 My hobbies were more of an escapist distraction to numb myself from my work life than the act of the hobby itself giving me actual satisfying fulfilment.
-(Mostly because I wasn't actually _doing_ them so much as _circling_ them).
+(Mostly because I wasn't actually _doing_ them so much as _circling around_ them).

 I have continued to think about this book nonstop since.
 I am writing this in early 2024, but I'm retroactively dating this journal entry to August of 2022 as most of what I wrote below is a revision of the original newsletter issue I mentioned above.

 ## You Are Going to Die One Day

-Burkman's _Four Thousand Weeks_ forces us to face two uncomfortable truths that becomes the basis of the entire book:
+Burkeman's _Four Thousand Weeks_ forces us to face two uncomfortable truths that becomes the basis of the entire book:

 * One, if you live the average lifespan, you will have about 4,000 weeks on this planet.
 In other words, there is a finitude to your existence.
 You don't know when it will end, _but it will end._
 * Two, given that your life is finite... you will **NOT** be able to do everything you want to do.
 At the end of your life, you will have not checked off everything on your list.